ShaddyMore/My_portfolio1/README.md

 In the process of creating this mobile first portfolio website, you will:
--set up a new repository and prepare it for development using best practices (e.g. linters), and also -build the first 2 sections of the mobile website using the template you chose in the previous step.
+-set up a new repository and prepare it for development using best practices (e.g. linters), and also build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## Built With